 Influencer outreach: It’s wise to run one product collaboration at a time, to give the campaign maximum exposure.
 You should offer product collaboration campaigns to your top-performing influencers, who have already established credibility and an audience in the industry.
 Your compensation model will likely include paying the influencer a commission of sales generated from their collection.

-Pros: Offers a unique product to customers, will drive sales for your brand.
+Pros: Offers a unique product to customers, and will drive sales for your brand.

-Cons: Only suitable for your top-performing influencers, requires significant investment of time, energy and money from the brand.
+Cons: Only suitable for your top-performing influencers, requires a significant investment of time, energy, and money from the brand.